Honduras is a beautiful, agricultural country located in Central America. It is bordered by Guatemala, Nicaragua, and El Salvador.

 Applicants with a criminal history of child abuse, violence, domestic violence or termination of parental rights are not eligible to adopt.

 Applicants must be healthy with no serious, chronic transmissible disease (HIV positive, venereal disease, tuberculosis, etc.) or other life-threatening illnesses.

 There is no minimum income required.
 However, applicants must meet the income requirements provided by USCIS for the child to immigrate.

 Children in Home

 Honduras does not limit the number of children in the home, however, DINAF utilizes a family selection process where they present at least two families for the same child and then choose the best family.

-Although the vast majority of adoptions thus far are children known to their adoptive families, there are children in governmental care throughout Honduras who are in need of intercountry adoption and DINAF is committed to ensuring these children live long, happy and healthy lives with families.
-The majority of the children in care throughout Honduras are between the ages of 3-16 years of age (Children must be adopted prior to turning 16 years old in Honduras, per USCIS immigration requirements), but most children are over the age of 8 years old.
-Infant or healthy children adoption is not an option through the Honduras program.
+There are children in governmental care throughout Honduras who are in need of a family through intercountry adoption.
+DINAF is committed to ensuring these children are matched and placed with families.
+The majority of the children in care throughout Honduras are between the ages of 3-16 years of age (Children must be adopted prior to turning 16 years old in Honduras, per USCIS immigration requirements).
+Sibling groups are eligible for intercountry adoption.
+Most children will have medical special needs that will range from mild to moderate.
+Infants under the age of three years old are generally not an option through the Honduras program.